All About Kauai's Hindu Monastery - FAQ

 Why do the monks wear three white stripes and a red dot on their forehead?

 These are the traditional sectarian marks of Saivite Hinduism.
-The three stripes, made with sacred ash, represent the three bonds of the soul--ego, karma and maya--which are destroyed by God's grace.
+The three stripes, made with sacred ash, represent the soul’s three bonds—ego, karma and maya—which are ultimately removed by God’s grace.
 The dot represents the third eye of spiritual insight.

 Do the monks have jobs in the world?

-No. They are fully occupied with their spiritual practices within the monastery.
-They are supported by donations from a global family of devotees.
+No. They are fully occupied with their spiritual practices in the monastery and are supported by donations from a global family of devotees.

 Are the monks married?